 Dashboard Search Optimization The dashboard’s search functionality has been significantly upgraded for enhanced performance and efficiency.
 Each section now loads data asynchronously, resulting in faster overall load times.

+Period-Restriction Filters for Dashboard Gadgets: All dashboard gadgets now display data covering a default period of nine weeks, with client-side search mode enabled by default to ensure optimal performance and responsiveness.
+Users have the flexibility to modify this time frame using a dropdown menu located at the top of each gadget.
+Selecting "No Filter" from this dropdown expands the gadget into full-screen view and simultaneously switches the search mode from client-side to server-side, allowing users to access complete dataset based on search criteria.

-Client-Side Search: By default, search operations within each gadget are performed on the client side.
+Client-Side Search: By default, search operations within each gadget are performed on the client side, when Period filter is set to any value other than “No Filter”.
+The data available to users is restricted to the time specified on period-restriction dropdown

 Server-Side Search: When a gadget is maximized to full screen with "No Filter" selected, the application switches to server-side search to further reduce response times.

+Invoice Number Column: Invoice Number column is displayed in Discrepant Invoice gadget on Dashboards for all modules, when the gadget is in full screen mode.

 Extended Implementation: These optimizations have also been applied to the Manage Invoices and Reports sections, ensuring faster and more efficient data retrieval across the platform.